polycube-network/polycube/src/components/iptables/README.md

 # Iptables Service
-`pcn-iptables` service is intended to emulate `iptables` using same semantic but different backend, based on `eBPF` programs and more efficients algorithms and runtime optimizations.
+`bpf-iptables` service is intended to emulate `iptables` using same semantic but different backend, based on `eBPF` programs and more efficients algorithms and runtime optimizations.

-## Steps to INSTALL pcn-iptables
+## Steps to INSTALL bpf-iptables

-For `pcn-iptables` support you should enable `ENABLE_PCN_IPTABLES` flag in CMakeFile.
+For `bpf-iptables` support you should enable `ENABLE_BPF_IPTABLES` flag in CMakeFile.
 ```
 cd polycube/build/
-cmake .. -DENABLE_PCN_IPTABLES=ON
+cmake .. -DENABLE_BPF_IPTABLES=ON
 make && make install
 ```

-## Steps to RUN pcn-iptables
+## Steps to RUN bpf-iptables

-### 1. Initialization, start `pcn-iptables` service
+### 1. Initialization, start `bpf-iptables` service

 ```
 # Start polycubed, in other terminal (or background)
 sudo polycubed
-# run pcn-iptables-init.
+# run bpf-iptables-init.
-pcn-iptables-init
+bpf-iptables-init
 ```

-### 2. Use pcn-iptables, with same syntax of iptables
+### 2. Use bpf-iptables, with same syntax of iptables
 ```
 # E.g.
-pcn-iptables -A INPUT -s 10.0.0.1 -j DROP # Append rule to INPUT chain
+bpf-iptables -A INPUT -s 10.0.0.1 -j DROP # Append rule to INPUT chain
-pcn-iptables -D INPUT -s 10.0.0.1 -j DROP # Delete rule from INPUT chain
+bpf-iptables -D INPUT -s 10.0.0.1 -j DROP # Delete rule from INPUT chain
-pcn-iptables -I INPUT -s 10.0.0.2 -j DROP # Insert rule into INPUT chain
+bpf-iptables -I INPUT -s 10.0.0.2 -j DROP # Insert rule into INPUT chain

-pcn-iptables -S # dump rules
+bpf-iptables -S # dump rules
-pcn-iptables -L INPUT # dump rules for INPUT chain
+bpf-iptables -L INPUT # dump rules for INPUT chain

-pcn-iptables -P FORWARD DROP # set default policy for FORWARD chain
+bpf-iptables -P FORWARD DROP # set default policy for FORWARD chain
 ```

-**NOTE**: do _not_ use use `sudo pcn-iptables ...`
+**NOTE**: do _not_ use use `sudo bpf-iptables ...`

-### 3. Cleanup, stop `pcn-iptables` service
+### 3. Cleanup, stop `bpf-iptables` service

 ```
-# run pcn-iptables-clean
+# run bpf-iptables-clean
-pcn-iptables-clean
+bpf-iptables-clean
 ```

-## pcn-iptables components
+## bpf-iptables components

 ### iptables submodule